The compatibility of thin-shell wormholes with quantum field theory: How much exotic matter?

 \section{{\textbf{How much exotic matter?}}}

 According to Ford and Roman \cite{FR96}, the exotic matter must be confined to an extremely thin band around the throat.
 This constraint is amply satisfied for a thin-shell wormhole where the throat surface is theoretically infinitely thin.
-So we are dealing with an extremely small interval, as a result of which $\rho+p$ is approximately constant, i.e., $\rho+p=-\eta$ ($\eta>0$).
+So we are dealing with an extremely small interval, as a result of which $\rho+p$ is approximately constant on this interval, i.e., $\rho+p=-\eta$ ($\eta>0$).
 To calculate the volume, we need an appropriate volume measure: $dV=4\pi r^2dr$ or $\sqrt{g}\,dr\,d\theta\, d\phi$.
-So if the shell extends from $r=r_0$ to $r=r_1$ (on both sides of the throat), we get
+So if the shell containing the exotic matter extends from $r=r_0$ to $r=r_1$ (on both sides of the throat), we get

-This inequality can be made arbitrarily small by choosing $r_1$ sufficiently close to $r_0$.
-So if the shell is infinitely thin, then the amount of exotic matter becomes infinitely small.
+This volume can be made arbitrarily small by choosing $r_1$ sufficiently close to $r_0$.
+So if the shell is infinitely thin, then the amount of exotic matter (by volume) becomes infinitely small.
 It is noted in Refs. \cite{FR05a, FR05b, pK09}, however, that the amount of exotic matter cannot be arbitrarily small, but as already discussed in Sec. \ref{S:traversable}, an infinitely thin shell is an idealization: the amount of exotic matter could be relatively small but not arbitrarily small.

 As noted earlier, having the exotic matter confined to a very thin band is a necessary condition for the existence of a traversable wormhole, but the condition is not sufficient for the sought-after compatibility with quantum field theory.
 That is the topic of the next section, which deals with wormholes in general, not just the thin-shell type.